The-Notebookinator/notebookinator/docs.typ

 = Installation

+#info[
+  This installation process is temporary, as we wait for Typst to overhaul its process for packaging templates and packages.
+]

 The best way to install the Notebookinator is as a local package.
 Make sure you have the following software installed on your computer: